 Dental Crowns in San Antonio

 Dental crowns are used to save a tooth that has lost too much of its hard enamel.
-Cavities and decay destroy the enamel and expose the soft tissue and nerves underneath.
-This is what gives you a toothache.
+Because cavities and decay destroy the enamel, the soft tissue and nerves underneath can be exposed.
+And it is this that may give you a toothache.
 If the cavity is small it can be cleaned out and then filled.
 In some cases, there is not enough hard enamel left to hold a filling and the only options are to either remove the tooth completely or place a dental crown over the entire tooth.
+And, if someone has a root canal, most often a crown is also needed to protect the tooth.
 Our dental clinic in San Antonio is equipped to effectively perform this service for you.

 After Your Temporary Crown is Secured

 Once you have your temporary crown, it should feel just like a normal tooth.
-You can eat and smile normally.
-However, do not delay on getting your final crown fitted because temporary crowns do not use a permanent adhesive.
+And you can eat and smile normally.
+But, do not delay in getting your final crown fitted because temporary crowns do not use a permanent adhesive.
 It takes time and specialized equipment to make a dental crown that will last a long time.
 Dental crowns have to stand up to the pressure of biting and chewing and they have to be strong.
 After about 2 weeks you are at risk of having the adhesive fail where the crown may come off.
-Food and saliva can get in the actual tooth and cause negative effects.
+Food and saliva can get into the actual tooth and cause negative effects.
 Additionally, a temporary crown can come off completely and leave your tooth exposed to decay.
 This can cause the tooth to have even less enamel to protect it.